Creaform HandySCAN BLACK Elite hands-on review

 The 3D scanner is easy to manipulate and isn’t tiring to move around, even with complex (unusual) arm movements.
 It truly is light and portable.

-Creaform’s HandySCAN BLACK Elite boasts a clean, robust finishing.
+Creaform’s HandySCAN BLACK Elite boasts a clean, robust finish.
 Everything exudes quality and rigor.
 For an industrial product, it even looks “beautiful”.
 This attention to detail is similar to the feeling that Apple products give off.
 Even the camera PCBs are optimized and designed with aesthetics in mind.
 It’s no wonder this scanner received a RedDot Design Award.

 When it comes to holding the scanner, product design is once again well thought out, despite the handle’s compact size.
 There is room to fit three fingers around it, while the index finger is to be positioned on the scanner’s side (as if you were holding a gun).
 The surface textures are grippy and a little squishy where needed.

-Button interactions are done with the thumb, which won’t struggle finding its resting position and how to access the contextual 6-button interface.
+Button interactions are done with the thumb, which won’t struggle to find its resting position and how to access the contextual 6-button interface.
 Contextual means that the functionalities are not hard-mapped in the buttons, but rather depend on the use case and what you are scanning.
 This enables an intuitive use and a lot of efficiency when performing 3D scans.

-As it is often the case, calibration is recommended.
+As is often the case, calibration is recommended.
 The software guides the user step-by-step directly on the computer screen.
 The calibration plate is the heaviest item of the package– it’s even heavier than the HandySCAN BLACK Elite itself.

 The VXElements software suite offers a complete experience from the first steps of digitization to powerful and comprehensive reverse engineering capabilities.